How to Apply

 2: your secondary school diploma, or higher education diploma if you already have one.

-3: proof of language proficiency: see the page entry requirements for the kind we accept, or if you are exempted from handing in proof.
+3: valid proof of language proficiency: for the kind we accept, or if you are exempted from handing in proof see the entry requirements.

 5. curriculum vitae.
 There is no specific format for this, just show us what you have done so far.